forensic-architecture/devops/deploy_timemap/README.md

 ```

 ### Deploy timemap
-Deploy to the remove you specified in the '.env' file with the following
+Deploy to the remote you specified in the '.env' file with the following
 command.
 Enter your **remote** sudo command when prompted:
 ```
 ansible-playbook playbooks/deploy_timemap.yml --ask-become-pass